Not Cancun – The off the beaten track Yucatan Peninsular budget travel guide

 For longer journeys ADO or Mayan buses are great for getting in between major cities with luggage.
 With AC and all the mod cons there’s nothing much to complain about apart from some of the “driving styles”.
 Buying tickets in advance at the bus station can be a good idea as they can get busy and have limited services in some areas.

 Cenotes are everywhere in the Yucatan peninsula, you can do everything from cave walks, swimming, snorkelling and diving in them.
 They usually cost around 100 to 200 pesos to enter.
-Many tours are offered but there’s no reason to not turn up by your own means and just pay the entry fee.
+Many tours are offered but there’s no reason not to turn up by your own means and only pay the entry fee.
 Dos Ojos and Taj Ma Ha are two of the most popular for diving while smaller ones like Casa Cenote can be an easy place to swim and grab a drink.
+Save money by visiting lesser know cenotes like Cenote Zaci, Cenote Suyun or Cenote Azul.

-Accommodation can vary hugely in this area, we saw one resort charging $700 per night!
+Accommodation can vary hugely in the Yucatan, with some resorts charging $700 per night!
 Back in the real world it’s reasonable to expect to pay $30 per night for a double room, for a good location and good quality (read hot water).
-A mixture of Air BnB and Booking.com can bring up a good choice of places fairly last minute even in high season.
+A mixture of using Air BnB and Booking.com in the Yucatan can bring up a good choice of places fairly last minute even in high season.
 Always check the tax and extra charges in the booking conditions, it’s not always made obvious.

-Local food is fairly cheap if you look in the right places.
+Traditional Yucatan food is fairly cheap if you look in the right places.
 Tacos del pastor, huevos rancheros and rice and beans are all firm favourites that can be found for less than $5 a meal.
 There is also plenty of western food around with pasta, pizza and burgers generally costing a little more let’s say $10 a meal.
-Higher end food can cost up to double which can definitely affect a food loving backpackers budget!
+Higher end food can cost up to double which can definitely affect a foodies backpacker budget in the Yucatan Peninsular!

 A little tip I learned after perforating my ear drum on a dive was that many pharmacies have doctors attached.
 Consultations are just 50 pesos and great for minor ailments, no insurance needed but basic Spanish is an advantage as not many speak English.
 For anything more serious the best place to be is Playa del Carmen where there is a proper hospital.

-Of course no trip to the Yucatan is complete without a visit to Chitchen Itza but, as one of the modern seven wonders of the world, it helps to know how to avoid the crowds.
-Read my guide here of how to beat the crowds (and the heat!) when visiting Chitchen Itza.
+Of course no trip to the Yucatan is complete without a visit to Chichen Itza but, as one of the modern seven wonders of the world, it helps to know how to avoid the crowds.
+It sure can get busy!
+Read my guide here of how to beat the crowds (and the heat!) when visiting Chichen Itza.

 If you really want to get away from it all how does a remote island in the middle of a huge nature reserve sound?
 Read all about Holbox island here.